If you pay off your credit card bills in full every month, I’ve come up with a brand new strategy to help you maximize cash back rewards.

 If you spend $500 a month using the card at U.S. supermarkets, you’ll earn $360 cash back in a year.

 The Blue Cash Preferred Card from American Express also offers 6% cash back on select U.S. streaming services and 3% cash back at U.S. gas stations and on transit.
-It has a $95 annual fee.
+Terms apply.
+It has a $95 annual fee after the first year.

 For me, this card is the best choice as my Flexible Card because food is one of my major spending categories.